trupples/adi-documentation/docs/linux/kuiper/sdcard/index.rst

    Now, you have that slice of pizza that you got too... :)

-This section explains how you should go about formatting and flashing the SD card with the software required to use many of platforms Analog Devices supports.
-There are several steps that need to be completed before your SD Card will be ready to use.
+This section explains how you should go about formatting and flashing the SD card with the software required to use many of the platforms that Analog Devices supports.

+There are several steps that need to be completed before your SD card will be ready to use.

 #.
 Ensure the output buffers are flushed: